 2019-2020 Quest for Gold – Ontario Athlete Assistance Program

 The program supports coach development initiatives through the Coaches Association of Ontario, program development initiatives through the Canadian Sport Centre Ontario and directly supports athletes in two ways – firstly, it supports any Canada Card applicants who are permanent residents of Ontario and currently receiving Sport Canada Athlete Assistance; and secondly, it supports Ontario Card applicants who have been nominated and approved for funding by their respective provincial sport organizations.

-OBSA is the provincial entity responsible for athlete carding in athletics, goalball, powerlifting and judo.
+OBSA is the provincial entity responsible for athlete carding in athletics, goalball and powerlifting.
 The Ontario Card Program deadlines for all sports are annually in October.
 ALL sports fall into one cycle.